top of page

 What if Philly became a solarpunk* city?

 What if the kinetic energy from your footsteps powered your neighborhood's free WI-FI?
 What if scientists spliced plants and trees with firefly genes and luminous fungi to make glow-in-the-dark sustainable lighting for Philly's streets?
 What if your apartment building had beehive rooftop apiaries with honey that gets delivered to your door while also helping all the plants and gardens in the neighborhood grow better?
+These are just a few examples of how each issue of Missed Meets serves as an inspiration for Philly to become an even better city.

 Texturelabs_Film_139XL_edited.jpg